Satrand/Masters_GenAI/README.md

 This directory contains  scripts and supporting files used to generate figures presented in the dissertation.

 The **molecules/** subdirectory contains the files used to generate molecular visualisations included in the dissertation.
-These files correspond to molecules processed through the pipeline and visualised using Chimera.
+These files correspond to molecules processed through the pipeline and visualised using UCSF ChimeraX.
+.

 For each visualised molecule, the directory contains: